Lemuel Adolphus Johnson: Personal life

-Lemuel Johnson married Marian Yankson, a Sierra Leonean in 1965 and the couple had two children, Yma Johnson and Yshelu Johnson.
+Johnson married Marian Yankson, a Sierra Leonean in 1965 and the couple had two children, Yma Johnson and Yshelu Johnson.

-Lemuel Johnson was fluent in several languages including Krio, the de facto national language of Sierra Leone, European languages such as Spanish, Portuguese, French, Italian, and German and African languages such as Yoruba, Hausa, and Igbo.
+Lemuel Johnson was fluent in several languages: Krio, the de facto national language of Sierra Leone, European languages such as Spanish, Portuguese, French, Italian, and German, as well as African languages including Igbo, Yoruba, and Hausa.

 Death

-Johnson died on 12 March 2002 after suffering from stomach cancer.
+Johnson died at home in Michigan, aged 60, on 12 March 2002, after suffering from colon cancer for six months.